Skillet Teriyaki Chicken

 What goes great with teriyaki chicken?
 Try mixed roasted vegetables, or a medley of stir-fry vegetables–matchstick carrots, snap peas, julienned bell pepper, sliced water chestnuts.
 The key is to provide a textural contrast to the soft meat and rice–think tender-crisp, and save eggplant or spaghetti squash for another night.

 Plain rice is the expected side for teriyaki chicken, and it’s a good one.
 With this dish I like medium-grain white or brown rice, which is a bit sticky, rather than looser long-grain or jasmine rice.
-But if you want to try something different, this quinoa-and-veggie stir fry works well, especially since it gives you your vegetable at the same time.
-Just skip the chicken in the original recipe, and let the teriyaki sauce drizzle deliciously over the quinoa and veggies.
+But if you want to try something different, Wild Rice Pilaf works well.

 More Great Recipes